 How I Use OpenCode, Oh-My-OpenCode-Slim, and OpenSpec to Build My Own AI Coding Environment

-Ride the wave of AI coding, don't get swept away by It
+Ride the wave of AI coding, don't get swept away by it

 How I Use OpenCode, Oh-My-OpenCode-Slim, and OpenSpec to Build My Own AI Coding Environment.